defenseunicorns/uds-identity-config/docs/CUSTOMIZE.md

 uds run dev-build
 ```

->[!TIP]
+{{% alert-note %}}
-> If you're getting errors from the ca-to-jks.sh script, verify your zip folder is in the correct directory.
+If you're getting errors from the ca-to-jks.sh script, verify your zip folder is in the correct directory.
+{{% /alert-note %}}

 #### Configure Istio Gateways CACERT in UDS Core
 ```bash